Nurses Need Care Too

 - We have the responsibility to share clinical expertise, provide consultation and to mentor so we may enhance patient care.

 - We have the responsibility to maintain high ethical standards and to promote the image of the professional nurse.

 Lectures, links and continuing education courses are just a few of the resources available to help our nurses stay well ahead of the curve.

-Medical City is especially proud of the nine men and women named in the “Great 100 Nurses,” a tribute sponsored jointly by the Texas Nurses Association, the North Texas Organization of Nurse Executives and the North Central Organization of Nurse Executives.
+Medical City is especially proud of the eight men and women named in the “Great 100 Nurses,” a tribute sponsored jointly by the Texas Nurses Association, the North Texas Organization of Nurse Executives and the North Central Organization of Nurse Executives.
 The award serves to recognize nurses “for their everyday heroism and excellence in care.”

 This year, Amber Alipour, Jim Allard, Tammy Luther, Michelle McNinch, Trayce Rhoads, Jeff Riley, Jeanne Vogel and Angela Vulich were selected along with 92 other area nurses for the prestigious designation.
 Nominations come from physicians, patients, nurses, administrators and staff.